guacsec/guac-docs/graphql.md

 A path is found.
 The program prints the ids of the path, then the nodes.
 The `python` "PackageName" is linked to the "PackageVersion", which is a specific tag of the image.
-Then, an `IsDependency` link has the `python` "PackageVersion" as the "subject" of the link, and the "object" `dependentPackage` is the "PackageName" node of the `libsqlite3-dev` package.
+An `IsDependency` link has the `python` "PackageVersion" as the "subject" of the link, and the "object" `dependentPackage` is the "PackageName" node of the `libsqlite3-dev` package.
 The last node in the path is the "PackageName" node of `libsqlite3-dev`.